This work of micro-history illustrates how laissez faire economics killed millions in British India

-That the British Empire created a uniquely murderous episode in South Asian history is now a commonly encountered argument.
+That the British Raj was a uniquely murderous episode in South Asian history is now a commonly encountered argument.
 Historians such as Janam Mukherjee and Madhushree Mukherjee have, for example, dissected the intentional moves to allow three million Bengalis to starve to death during World War II.

 Benjamin Kingsbury’s fine work of microhistory, An Imperial Disaster, travels along the same path, taking a detailed look at the events of 1876 in East Bengal (now Bangladesh).
 On the fateful night of October 31, a fierce cyclone – one of the deadliest in recorded history – hit the Meghna estuary.
 It brought in its wake a massive, 40-foot high wall of water that crashed into the coast of some of Bengal’s most remote districts: Bakarganj, Noakhali and Chittagong.